FlowWest/va-feather-river-analysis/feather_river_hsi_hurdle_model.md

     ## Number of iterations in BFGS optimization: 32
     ## Log-likelihood: -2632 on 23 Df

-### Results
+    ## Scale for colour is already present.
+    ## Adding another scale for colour, which will replace the existing scale.

 ![](feather_river_hsi_hurdle_model_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-## Using Absolute Values
+## Model 2 - Using Absolute Values

-This hurdle model uses substrate and cover percent values.
+This hurdle model uses substrate and cover absolute percent values.

 **Predictors**